 There’s a saying in the career development world: “You’re not in my club unless you’ve lost a job.”
 It’s not a kind saying, but it puts things into perspective.
 Many people have lost a job or two or even three.
 No one will ever say, “Losing a job is fun.”

 To lose a job for any reason can be a blow to one’s self-esteem.
-Even if you were laid off because the company had to cut costs, usually to offload salary, you might think you failed.
+Even if you were laid off because the company had to cut costs, you might think you failed.

 If you were let go for lack of performance or you didn’t see eye-to-eye with your manager, this can be particularly devastating.
 You may feel that you’re incapable of returning to the productive employee you once were.

 The same applies to having to quit under pressure.
 Your boss was constantly harping on you for small mistakes or accused you of missteps that you know, deep in your heart, were correct actions.
 But because they’re the boss, they hold the power.

 No matter how you wrap your head around what happened, you can’t let go of what went wrong.
 You lose sight of what you did well.
 Negative thoughts swim around your mind.